ChrisWaites/human/README.md

 ### Funding Your Account

-Transactions and payment info are completely handled by [Stripe](https://stripe.com/), ensuring your security.
+Charges are handled using [Checkout](https://stripe.com/checkout) by [Stripe](https://stripe.com/), ensuring your security by handling all secure information client side.

 To deposit funds, login and visit `https://people-api-server.herokuapp.com/deposit/?amount=AMOUNT`, replacing `AMOUNT` with the amount you intend to deposit in cents.

 You should see your balance afterwards within your profile at `https://people-api-server.herokuapp.com/profile`.

-If you want to claim a discrepency, feel free to email `support@peopleapi.com` with your inquiry.
+If you think there's a discrepency, feel free to email `support@peopleapi.com` with your inquiry.

 ### Creating Queries